 Calcium oxide has a heavy density (65lb/ft³) and is more reactive than hydrated lime.

 It is necessary for calcium oxide (quicklime) to be slaked in a controlled environment because it can create heat that reaches up to 120 degrees Fahrenheit.
-Calcium hydroxide, or hydrated lime, is already neutralized, so it will not undergo oxidation and can be used with water, for water ph control, lime slurry addition, lime slurry mixes, soil rehabilitation and more.
+Calcium hydroxide, or hydrated lime, is already neutralized, so it will not undergo oxidation and can be mixed with water in our system, for water ph control, lime slurry addition, lime slurry mixes, soil rehabilitation and more.

 How do you determine whether to use hydrated lime or quicklime?